EvelynXZY/First-Python-DashBoard/docs/git.md

         git diff main upstream/hw1
         ```
         which shows the line-by-line diff of the changes.
-    3. (not optional) Merge the changes with `git merge upstream/main`/`git merge upstream/hw1`.
+    3. (not optional) Merge changes to a given branch by checking out that branch and then running: `git merge upstream/<branch name>`.
 In the unfortunate circumstance that you run into any merge conflicts at this step, try to resolve them but reach out for help if you need to.

     > If you'd like to condense these commands into one, you can run `git pull upstream` which will automatically merge changes.
 Use with caution.